 - Digital Piracy Is Evil: Parodied.

-- Exact Words: The bet was for getting a platinum album, not a myrrh album, so Kyle didn't lose the bet.
+- Exact Words: The bet was for getting a platinum album, not a myrrh album (even though there's no such thing as a "myrrh album" and Christian rock is subject to the same precious metal record reward system that secular music does), so Kyle didn't lose the bet.

 - Felony Misdemeanor: Want to download music off the Internet?
 The FBI will immediately bust into your house.

 - God-Is-Love Songs: Cartman explains all you have to do is cross out words like "baby" and "darling" and replace them with "Jesus".